Using quality materials makes sketching a bit easier because these materials are designed to produce visually appealing

 Artist-grade materials work with you, unlike some craft-grade materials.
-That’s why I encourage using art-quality materials and provide them in my workshops.
-These sketching kits comprise the same materials I use in the field, in the studio, and when I travel.
+That’s why I encourage using art-quality materials.
+These are the same materials I use in the field, in the studio, and when I travel.
 The sketching materials listed below are recommended based on my 15+ years working in the field on natural history, ecology research, and nature-based art projects.

-- Permanent ink pen (Sharpie ultrafine) and ball point pen (great for ink washes and writing)
+- Permanent ink pen (Sharpie ultrafine) and ball point pen (any one will do; great for ink washes and writing)

 - 2H drawing pencil